capytaine/capytaine/docs/developer_manual/code_structure.rst

 The core of the code is ``Nemoh.py`` and the Fortran files in ``NemohCore``.

 The Fortran files are mostly used to evaluate the Green function and integrate it to build the influence matrices.
-This is split into two files: ``Green_1.f90`` deals with the :math:`1/r` part of the Green function whereas ``Green_2.f90`` deals with the wave part of the Green function.
+This is split into two files: ``Green_Rankine.f90`` deals with the :math:`1/r` part of the Green function whereas ``Green_wave.f90`` deals with the wave part of the Green function.

 In ``Nemoh.py`` the linear system is solved and the added mass, radiation damping or diffraction are deduced.
+In this file, the decorators :code:`@use_symmetries` and :code:`@lru_cache` are optimizations of the code.
+For debugging, they can be removed and the code should run the same (but more slowly).

 The files ``bodies.py``, ``problems.py`` and ``results.py`` are supporting modules.
 The first one contains the ``FloatingBody`` class which is basically the union of a ``Mesh`` from the ``meshmagick`` library and some degrees of freedom.